 The biggest difference between the two grinders is the coffee grinding capacity.
 The Hario Skerton can easily hold 60g of ground coffee beans and to be honest; you could even stretch that to 75g at a push when using the screw on lid.
 The Hario Mini, on the other hand, will hold about half that amount, with 30g filling the bottom container.

 The difference in size will most definitely be a deciding factor regarding which grinder you choose.
 The Mini Mill is perfect for those of you drink alone; you can grind up enough coffee for your AeroPress or V60.
 But if you often find yourself brewing coffee for 2 or more the Skerton is going to be the obvious choice.

-When its comes to the functionality of both of these manual grinders, they do operate in almost the same way.
-However, the subtle difference in functionality between the two really boils down to how you adjust the grind setting.
+When it comes to the functionality of both of these manual grinders, they do operate in almost the same way.
+However, the subtle difference in functionality between the two really boils down to how you adjust the coffee grind setting.